 This might seem like rather obvious advice … but when you’ve set aside time to write, you do need to actually use it to write!
 In my experience, it’s all too easy to end up “quickly checking Facebook” or “just replying to that one email” instead of getting on with the writing or editing at hand.

-I use RescueTime to help me keep track of where my time is going when I’m at my computer: if you’ve not tried it, you might want to give it a go too.
+RescueTime is a great tool to track where your time is going when you’re at a computer: if you’ve not tried it, you might want to give it a go too.
 The free version is great, and there’s also a premium version (at quite a reasonable price – $9/month) if you want more features.

 #8: Don’t Just Write as Fast as Possible